pastaclub/PnPPP/README.md

 1. Install NodeJS (and npm, which is normally included) if you don't already have them
 2. Clone the repository, and in that folder run `npm install` to install the dependencies
+3. Edit the `config.json` file (see Configuration)

+PnPPP has no project-specific arguments or settings.
+This means you only need to setup the tool once and you can then use it for all of your PCBs without having to change anything.
+All required information can be maintained directly within the respective CAD projects.

 ## Operation

-1. Edit the `config.json` file (see Configuration)
-2. Run `npm start`.
+1. Run `npm start`.
 It will keep running and process any changed files
-3. Generate output files in CircuitStudio - PnPPP will automatically detect and process those
+2. Generate output files in CircuitStudio - PnPPP will automatically detect and process those
-4. Abort PnPPP by pressing `ctrl+c`
+3. Abort PnPPP by pressing `ctrl+c`

+If you want to simply have the tool working at all times, you can configure your computer to automatically run it when the OS boots.
+PnPPP will run in the background and use almost no system resources.

-*Important:* for Auto-Rotation and Panelization to work, make sure you (re-)generate BOTH a PNP and a BOM file for a project at least once after PnPPP is started.
+*Important:* for Auto-Rotation and Panelization to work, make sure you (re-)generate **both** a PNP and a BOM file for a project at least once after PnPPP is started.
 It is NOT sufficient to generate just one of them, even if the other one already exists.
-This is related to the non-deterministic order of processing changes and data caching.
-You can easily ensure this by using the `Generate outputs` dialog in CircuitStudio and ticking the relevant checkboxes.
+You can easily ensure this by using the `Generate outputs` dialog in CircuitStudio and keeping both checkboxes ticked.
+Don't like this limitation?
+Fork PnPPP and improve it, it's open source.

 ## Configuration (only required once)